 As users of computers running on the Windows Operating System, getting prompts to download and install updates is very common.
 The Windows Update messages are periodically sent to Windows users.
-Although you can cancel or delay it, we strongly suggest keeping your computer updated.
+Although you can cancel or delay it, we strongly suggest that you keep your computer updated.

 Downloading and installing a new Windows Update is relatively easy through the Windows Update tool.
 However, it is not always a smooth process.
 There might be times that you would encounter errors when installing new updates.
 One of the most common Windows Update errors is 8007000e.

-There’s no need to worry though since the Windows Update error 8007000e is fairly easy to fix.
-We have gathered the top methods on how to fix this error message as well as other Windows Update errors.
+There’s no need to worry, though, since the Windows Update error 8007000e is relatively easy to fix.
+We have gathered the top methods to fix this error message and other Windows Update errors.

 First Method – Run the Windows SFC (System File Checker)